 Keys to Elected Office

-Running for office as a woman is different than it is for a man.
+For 25 years, the Barbara Lee Family Foundation has studied every woman’s campaign for governor on both sides of the aisle, including real-time polling on voters’ views and post-election interviews with candidates and campaign staff.
+We know running for office as a woman is different than it is for a man.
 Why?
 Voters have higher expectations for women candidates which create obstacles and some opportunities.
 And even though voters say it is important to have more women in office, it doesn’t always mean they will actually vote for women.
-Findings from Barbara Lee Family Foundation research paint the picture:
+Findings from BLFF research show:

 • Voters have a stubborn “imagination barrier” when it comes to picturing a woman as executive-level leaders, after years of seeing white men dominate in those roles.